 For these sorts of bows, hand stitching is best as machine stitches can’t always get around the bow knot and they sometimes show on the edges of the bows.
 A simple straight stitch should do.
-I recommend to double up your thread when sewing.
-No need for heavy duty thread.
+I recommend doubling up your thread when sewing.
+No need for heavy-duty thread.

 You can use this same technique to support complicated bows that you do not want to move.
 If left unstitched, this bow would lose its arrangement and flop all over the place, sagging at the bow knot and looking like a bunch of tail ends.
 When stitching complicated bows, you can use much the same technique as above.
 Start with the knot then use pins to choose where to place the other stitches.

 Removable bows are ones that need to be completely detached from the cosplay.
 This could be to work around zippers, that the bow is incredibly large, or even if you want to remove it for cleaning.

 To make a bow removable, you can hide fasteners underneath them and attach the bows right to the cosplay.
 This makes it easy to attach the bow and then pull the cosplay on without any assistance.
 Giant bows can be quite weighty, so Velcro isn’t going to cut it.
 Hooks and eyes may rip your fabric.
 You need something strong, and extra-large snaps work wonders.

 Extra-large snaps are about 2″ in diameter and metal, coming in both silver and black.
 You can find them at most places that sell sewing notions.
 I use the two colors to differentiate which snaps go to what piece when working with segmented bows or attachments.

 Let’s look at the giant obi bow above as an example.